amritgiri/c-_labsolution/README.md

-# LAB 3: Static members, this pointer and Operator Overloading
+# Static members, this pointer and Operator Overloading

 1. WAP to illustrate the use of static data member in a class.
 2. WAP to illustrate static member function.